 School Trips – Each year, over 22,000 students from middle schools, high schools, and colleges visit the Museum to learn the history and lessons of the Holocaust.
 If you’re interested in scheduling a guided tour, please fill out a request form.

 Classroom Activities – A visit to the Holocaust Museum does not eliminate the need for classroom learning.

 Suggested Reading – We’ve compiled reading lists, organized by recommended age.

 Staenberg Education Trunk Program – This program is designed to give a teacher the tools to enhance his/her Holocaust curriculum by sending them a trunk stocked with books, maps and films they can use in the classroom.
 The Museum has 10 middle school trunks and 9 used for high school.
 We calculate that the number of teachers trained from 2004 through 2017 has realized an additional 32,000 students being given Holocaust education during this time period.
-To reserve a trunk, contact our Manager of Programs & Logistics, Andrew Goldfeder, at 314-442-3711 or AGoldfeder@JFedSTL.org.
+To reserve a trunk, contact Jean Cavender at JCavender@JFedSTL.org or 314-442-3715.